awsdocs/amazon-connect-admin-guide/doc_source/about-queued-callbacks.md

 The [Transfer to queue](transfer-to-queue.md) block has the following properties, which affect how Amazon Connect handles the callback:
 + **Initial delay**: This property affects when a callback is put in queue\.
 Specify how much time has to pass between a callback contact being initiated in the contact flow, and the customer being put in queue for the next available agent\.
 For more information, see [How Initial delay affects Scheduled and In queue metrics](scheduled-vs-inqueue.md)\.
-+ **Maximum amount of attempts**: Think of this as the maximum number of retries\.
-If this is set to 2, then Amazon Connect tries to call the customer at most three times: the initial callback, and two retries\.
++ **Maximum number of retries**: If this is set to 2, then Amazon Connect tries to call the customer at most three times: the initial callback, and two retries\.
 + **Minimum time between attempts**: If the customer doesn't answer the phone, this is how long to wait before trying again\.